Bachelor-Project-INTO-CPS/DTaaS-Bachelor-new-GUI/README.md

 script/configure-git-hooks.sh
 ```

-This will ensure that your commits are formatted correctly and that the tests pass before you push your changes.
+This will ensure that your commits are formatted correctly and that the unittests pass before you push your changes.
+Be aware that the tests take a long time to run.
+If you want to skip the tests or formatting, you can use the `--no-verify` flag on `git commit` or `git push`.

 ### Infrastructure Components